-I am a British Wheel of Yoga (BWY) teacher and have been teaching yoga since 2009 and practicing yoga since 2004.
-My yoga practice began after moving to Cornwall from Bristol.
-Initially I had started attending a yoga class to build strength and flexibility to improve my surfing (and keep up with hubby in the water!), but I soon realised that regular practice leads to so many other positive benefits and yoga soon became my passion.
+I am a British Wheel of Yoga (BWY) teacher and a Yoga Alliance Professionals Senior Yoga Teacher (SYT).
+I have been teaching yoga since 2009 and practising yoga since 2004.
+My yoga practise began after moving to Cornwall from Bristol.
+Initially I had started attending a yoga class to build strength and flexibility to improve my surfing (and keep up with hubby in the water!), but I soon realised that regular practise leads to so many other positive benefits and yoga soon became my passion.
 Since completing my teacher training through the BWY I have gone on to do further training in pre and postnatal yoga.
 Thanks to the experience of having two babies and the joy I get from supporting mums and mums-to-be pregnancy and postnatal yoga has become my main passion and focus of my weekly teaching schedule in recent years.
 I have taught pregnancy and mother & baby yoga for over 5 years now, and I am very used to working with women with SPD and pelvic pain, pelvic floor issues and diastasis recti.

 In 2012 I became a mummy for the first time with the birth of my son, a long challenging labour, resulting in an emergency c-section helped me to truly understand the power of yoga both during pregnancy, in labour and then recovering in the postnatal period.
 I have felt compelled ever since to support other mums and mums-to-be through yoga.
 In 2015 I become a mummy for the second time, and was reminded of the importance of yoga during this amazing, but often challenging time in a woman's life.
 My yoga practice on many occasion has been the calm within the chaos of mothering two little people.
 My recent experiences of pregnancy and the postnatal period have also provided me the opportunity to explore effective exercises offering pelvic stability and functional support to the pelvic floor.